DataDog/datadog-sync-cli/README.md

 #### State files

-A `resources` directory is generated in the current working directory of the user.
+By default, a `resources` directory is generated in the current working directory of the user.
 This directory contains `json` mapping of resources between the source and destination organization.
 To avoid duplication and loss of mapping, this directory should be retained between tool usage.
+To override these directories use the `--source-resources-path` and `--destination-resource-path`.

 When running againts multiple destination organizations, a seperate working directory should be used to ensure seperation of data.